rockerBOO/awesome-neovim/README.md

 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
 - [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme generator that is "lite" on logic for the developer.
 - [nvim-mini/mini.nvim#mini.base16](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-base16.md) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
-- [ThemerCorp/themer.lua](https://github.com/ThemerCorp/themer.lua) - A simple highlighter plugin for Neovim.
-It has a huge collection of colorschemes.
-It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as kitty and alacritty).
+- [ThemerCorp/themer.lua](https://github.com/ThemerCorp/themer.lua) - A simple highlighter with a huge collection of colorschemes.
+It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as `kitty` and `alacritty`).
 - [nvim-mini/mini.nvim#mini.colors](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-colors.md) - Module of `mini.nvim` to tweak and save any color scheme.
 Also can animate transition and convert between some color spaces.
 - [nvim-mini/mini.nvim#mini.hues](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-hues.md) - Module of `mini.nvim` to generate configurable color scheme.
 Takes only background and foreground colors as required arguments.
 Can adjust number of hues for non-base colors, saturation, accent color, plugin integration.
 - [loganswartz/polychrome.nvim](https://github.com/loganswartz/polychrome.nvim) - A colorscheme micro-framework, with support for specifying colors directly in many different formats (sRGB, HSL, Oklab, XYZ and more, with intelligent chroma clipping), live editing preview, and a simple DSL.